I'm a Cyborg, But That's OK: Critical response

-I'm a Cyborg, But That's OK received generally positive reviews.
-On Rotten Tomatoes it has an approval rating of 91% based on reviews from 11 critics.
+I'm a Cyborg, But That's OK received positive reviews.

 Tarun Shanker, writer for Asian Cinema Drifter, gave the film a B+.
 He characterized the movie as "part One Flew Over the Cuckoo's Nest, part Amelie" and praised it for "pure cinematic exuberance, quirky humor, [and] exceedingly likeable characters".
 Tarun hypothesized that Cyborgs relatively poor box office performance was due to its genre-busting: "The film has a slower pace than the director's previous works and it strikes a strange hybrid tone where it is far too cute to be like his dark revenge flicks, but it's a bit too dark and odd to be a cute romantic date film.
 Some viewers may simply find that too jarring a blend."
 In fact, Chris Tilly of IGN condemned it for this exact reason: "Scenes veer violently from comedy to violence to tragedy, amusing and dumfounding in equally[sic] measure....
 The result is a confusing mess of a movie that lacks the marvellously sharp structure and cohesion of his previous efforts."

 Cultural critic David Tizzard wrote in The Korea Times that the film may have been "too progressive" for Korea at the time of its release.
 He added that “this did not mean the film failed, but rather that it was early,” and that watching it in the present context “feels not just timely, but necessary.”